Sivnerof/PicoCTF/Forensics/Glory-Of-The-Garden/README.md

-# Glory Of the Garden
+# Glory of the Garden

 ## Description